Procession of the Species Celebration 2018

 Participation is free and open to any individual or group.
 Simply design a costume, float and giant puppet, and register your entry.
 Families, school groups, musicians, scout troops, clubs, governmental agencies and local businesses are all encouraged to get involved to make this a magical community event.
 There are no limits to who can participate; it’s designed for everyone as a way to bring the community together to celebrate our natural and human diversity.

 Who creates the Procession?

-Join us in creating Procession Art, Music, and Dance Studios in your neighborhood.
 Spread the word by getting together with your friends, colleagues, clubs, or any of your business or social groups.
-If you’re a teacher, business leader, art supporter, musician, dance instructor or just someone interested in bringing the community together, consider supporting or getting in on the ground floor.
+If you’re a teacher, business leader, art supporter, musician, dance instructor, or just someone interested in bringing the community together, get involved!

 The Original Procession